langleyfoxall/react-dynamic-data-table/README.md

 actions of multiple rows at once.
 When in use, a menu will be rendered in the top right of the table allowing your users to choose a bulk action that will be applied to the selected rows.
+Actions can also be used without bulk select checkboxes.
+This could allow for creation of action buttons that are not dependant on existing data, such as a 'Create User' button.
 To use actions in your React Dynamic Data Table, you must specify the `actions` props.
 This prop expects an array of objects, each containing a `name` and `callback`.